 Students will apply the knowledge, concepts, skills and techniques learned in all previous courses to generate a creative and comprehensive solution to a multi-level new construction residential design project that supports human behaviour within the residential interior environment.
 Students will conduct research and gather information on a specific client profile that relates to needs that may include age, medical and/or physical limitations, social and/or cultural conditions.
 Final projects should demonstrate a clear concept and design process, a thorough understanding of design elements and principles, and the ability to provide innovative and practical design solutions that address client requirements.
 Students will be expected to articulate a project effectively both orally and visually, and integrate current and appropriate technologies into the design of a residential environment.
 Students will receive guidance from the instructor and/or guest critiques; however, it is a self-directed course where students are expected to arrive at their own design solution that addresses functionality, sustainability, design aesthetics, accessibility and environmental considerations while demonstrating code compliance throughout.
 Students will also be required to submit a working drawing and specification package.
 Prerequisite: 65% in INTR 4000, INTR 3170, INTD 3110, INTD 3370, COMM 2320, and JOIN 4350.

 This course fulfils NKBA’s practicum requirements required to sit the Certified Kitchen and Bath Designer exams.
 Students who have completed Terms 1 and 2 of the Associate Certificate will be placed for either one 160 hour or two 80 hour placements with a kitchen/bath cabinetry company or residential materials/fixture supplier.
 Students who have completed Term 3 of the Diploma in Residential interiors may be placed with the aforementioned and/or a residential design firm.
 Students will perform work-related tasks at the industry sponsor’s place of business during office hours.
 Students will prepare a portfolio and resume to present to the practicum placement sponsor – students may be interviewed by the sponsor prior to being placed.
 The first day of class students will be exposed to a variety of design portfolio layouts and formats intended to best market their design work.
 Information on media software and access to print media will be discussed.
 Students will be encouraged to prepare their own portfolio and marketing materials for the second day of the course, when they will receive a one on one personal critique of their work.
 Students will be required to submit weekly assignments and present their experience to peers during the final week of class.
-Students have the option to PLAR (challenge the course with Prior Learning Assessment Recognition) if they have equivalent industry experience.
 Students must also attend a minimum of one Vancouver Chapter NKBA event during the course of their studies in the program – proof of attendance must be submitted during this class.
 Prerequisite: 65% in INTR 3100, INTR 3150, INTR 3160, and INTR 3170.

 Check current availability of courses for this program.